Ian Wace: Personal life

-In September 1994, Wace watched his family killed in a road crash in Hampshire.
-His first wife Joanne, 34, and their two children, four-year-old son Guy and 11-month daughter Alicia were killed.
-He married Fiona Hardy two years later and had two children Claudia and Luke; they split in 2010.
+In September 1994, Wace saw his family, following him in another car, killed in a road crash in Hampshire.
+His first wife Joanne, 34, and their two children, four-year-old son Guy and 11-month daughter Alicia were killed. in September 1996 he married Fiona Hardy and they had two children Claudia and Luke; they split in 2010.
 In 2012, he married the model Saffron Aldridge.
+They separated in 2023 and subsequently divorced.

 In June 2017, he purchased Tanera Mòr, the largest of the Summer Isles off the northwest highlands of Scotland, for £1.7 million, far less than the £2.5 million asking price when it was put on the market in 2013.
-Wace will oversee a four-year development to Tanera Mòr, which could become an "idyllic retreat capable of hosting up to 60 paying guests".
+Wace planned a four-year development to Tanera Mòr to become an "idyllic retreat capable of hosting up to 60 paying guests".